 From 2013-2015, Northcott's science-fiction/superhero trilogy, 'The Arena Mode Saga' became the most-backed and most-funded Kickstarter series ever in Canada (Publishing/Fiction Category) and remains one of the platform's top-performing series of prose novels worldwide.

 In 2013 'Arena Mode' was on the nomination list for the prestigious BSFA (British Science Fiction Association) Best Novel award.

 The Arena Mode books are international bestsellers on Amazon, and are part of the high school curriculum in the state of Florida.

-Northcott currently lives with her two children in a small town near the Greater Toronto Area.
+Northcott lives with her partner and two children in a small town near the Greater Toronto Area.